-The freely available European Common Allocation Table (ECA)18 reflects European common frequency allocations for each frequency band throughout the radio spectrum, key applications within those bands, CEPT harmonisation measures (ECC/ERC Decisions, Recommendations) and relevant technical standards.
+The freely available European Common Allocation Table (ECA)19 reflects European common frequency allocations for each frequency band throughout the radio spectrum, key applications within those bands, CEPT harmonisation measures (ECC/ERC Decisions, Recommendations) and relevant technical standards.
 CEPT member countries are expected to implement as many parts of the ECA Table as they are able.
 The Table is intended to be used as a source document by CEPT member countries for the development of Decisions, Recommendations, and European Common Proposals (ECPs) for future Radiocommunication Conferences of the ITU and as a reference document when developing national frequency allocation tables and national frequency usage plans.

-In 2005, the European Commission issued a mandate to CEPT on the feasibility for EFIS, the freely available ECO Frequency Information System19, to develop into a European portal for spectrum information.
+In 2005, the European Commission issued a mandate to CEPT on the feasibility for EFIS, the freely available ECO Frequency Information System20, to develop into a European portal for spectrum information.
 EC Decision 2007/344/EC on harmonised availability of information regarding spectrum use within the European Community was published on the 16th of May 2007 and entered into force on 1st January 2008.
 In accordance with this EC Decision Member States shall input into EFIS information about the use of radio spectrum on their territory.
 It is an open database showing frequency allocations, usage, radio interface specifications and rights-of-use information on a national level for frequency bands for ECS where spectrum trading is allowed or where comparative or competitive selection procedures are used.
-Member States are mandated by EC Decision 2007/344/EC to use EFIS as a "common access point, in order to make comparable information regarding the use of spectrum in each Member States to update the information twice per year.
+Member States are mandated by EC Decision 2007/344/EC to use EFIS as a "common access point, in order to make comparable information regarding the use of spectrum in each Member State available to the public via the Internet".
+Article 3 of the Decision obliges Member States to update the information twice per year.